The Future of CMMC Compliance

 Since its initial release in January 2020, the Cybersecurity Maturity Model Certification (CMMC) has undergone a series of fundamental changes.
-The changes were recently captured in the US Department of Defense’s (DoD’s) proposed CMMC 2.0 rule, which was published in December 2023 and will have an impact on nearly every DoD contractors and subcontractor.
+Fortunately, CMMC compliance requirements became much clearer when the US Department of Defense (DoD) published its CMMC Final Rule in October 2024.

-- According to analysis of DoD’s proposed rule, CMMC 2.0 Level 2 assessments will be required as a condition of contract award for all applicable contracts that involve Controlled Unclassified Information (CUI), in Phase 2 of the CMMC implementation process.
+- CMMC Level 2 or Level 3 assessments will be required as a condition of contract award for all applicable contracts that involve Controlled Unclassified Information (CUI).

 - Throughout the CMMC implementation process, you can expect increased scrutiny of your IT Security processes.

-- Your company will also need to continuously validate its supply chain security practices.
+- Your company will also need to continuously validate its supply chain security practices, not only for CMMC, but for future cybersecurity mandates.

 With government regulations evolving rapidly- along with the cyberthreats the regulations are meant to address- it’s easy for an organization to become overwhelmed.
 But, that doesn’t have to be the case.
 By following these basic approaches, you’ll be well on your way to complying with key cybersecurity regulations, including CMMC.